 - Regularly monitor the discussions/comments to ensure that content is appropriate.

-- Encourage participation and only delete reader comments sparingly, under the following circumstances:
+- Encourage participation and only delete reader comments sparingly, including under the following circumstances:

 - Personal attacks